ToreniaFournieri/Star-Canine/Specification.md

   - dock: heal and resupply

 ### 2.4.1 ACT structure
-- one enemy selected deterministically from the matching pool
+- One enemy selected deterministically from the matching pool
 1. combat: an enemy (difficulty:1, rank:normal)
 1. combat: an enemy(difficulty:2, type:normal)
 1. combat: an enemy (where difficulty:3, rank:normal)